 The Board comprises members who bring a broad range of knowledge and skill to the table to ensure ALL operates to agreed principles and on a firm financial footing.
-The current Board and the Director have the following skills sets and experience: legal knowledge, HR experience, financial management, project planning and delivery, language teaching, coaching, language advisor experience, teacher training experience, bid writing, membership services development and delivery, negotiation skills, experience as senior managers within their own field.
+The current Board has the following skills sets and experience: legal knowledge, HR experience, financial management, project planning and delivery, language teaching, coaching, language advisor experience, teacher training experience, membership services development and delivery, negotiation skills, experience as senior managers within their own field.

 ALL’s Council reports into the Management Board, but is very often the body to which the Board will refer matters for discussion before ratifying a decision.
-ALL Council can refer matters to the Board for consideration and approval, and meetings of Council are always timed in advance of the Board meetings, to aid communication and referral of matters both ways.
+ALL Council can also refer matters to the Board for consideration and approval.
 The Council splits into Task & Finish Groups which address specific areas of focus for an academic year.
-In 2016/17 the focus of three groups have been Membership, Policy and Publications.The Council meets once a year on a Saturday where it reviews the previous year’s activity and kick-starts the new academic year by identifying new tasks for the Council’s Task & Finish Groups to address for the year ahead.
+In 2016/17 and 2017/18 the focus of three groups have been Membership, Policy and Publications.The Council meets once a year on a Saturday where it reviews the previous year’s activity and kick-starts the new academic year by identifying new tasks for the Council’s Task & Finish Groups to address for the year ahead.

 The function of the ALL Council is:

 • to discuss and inform the Association’s policies and strategies

 • to contribute to the future development of the Association, helping to deliver some of ALL’s strategic objectives

 • to consider proposals for new activities and make recommendations to the Board